 Viewing a bird cliff in Svalbard.
 Photo Credit; Dr Sam Crimmin

-This 13-day circumnavigation of Spitsbergen, the largest island in the Svalbard archipelago, departs from Longyearbyen, Norway, on board the modern and well-equipped Ocean Nova.
+This 14-day circumnavigation of Spitsbergen, the largest island in the Svalbard archipelago, departs from Longyearbyen, Norway, on board the modern and well-equipped Ocean Nova.

 Weather and ice conditions in the region dictate the path you’ll take – if conditions allow, it’s possible to circumnavigate all of Svalbard.
 Each expedition is different, but one of the key landing sites is Alkefjellet, where you’ll find stunning cliffs filled with hundreds of thousands of arctic birds.

 Drift silently in a Zodiac beneath the din of northern fulmars, great skuas, black guillemots, glaucous gulls and more.
-Introduction to Spitsbergen also offers the chance to visit this incredible bird cliff.
+Introduction to Spitsbergen: Fjords, Glaciers and Wildlife of Svalbard also offers the chance to visit this incredible bird cliff.

 A rock ptarmigan in the Canadian Arctic.
 Photo Credit; Dr Sam Crimmin.

-On this 13- or 14-day expedition, journey from high above the Arctic Circle through the wilds of East Greenland’s fjords and the biologically diverse Spitsbergen.
+On this 15-day expedition, journey from high above the Arctic Circle through the wilds of East Greenland’s fjords and the biologically diverse Spitsbergen.

 At landings and adrift around Spitsbergen, you might see arctic birds, such as arctic terns, skuas, long-tailed ducks, kittiwakes and ivory gulls.
 At sea, ornithology experts will coach you in bird identification, in preparation for your exploration of the impressive East Greenland coast.